 At St. Brendan Catholic School, we believe that every child is unique and has individual talents and needs.
 We strive to maximize the potential of each of our students and foster Christian values, self-esteem, and respect.
 The catechetical program, as approved by the Canadian Conference of Catholic Bishops, is the foundation for the instructional program in religious education.
 Among a variety of strategies employed to ensure a Catholic environment, we practice the spiritual and corporal works of mercy.
 Acts of charity such as participation in food drives, the Share Life campaign, ME to WE and supporting families in need, both within the local community and global community, are encouraged as gestures of Gospel values at work.

 A vital component of the Toronto Catholic District School Board (TCDSB) vision is the desire to foster a save and welcoming learning environment that is an example of Christian community.
 Our safe arrival program is one example of this mission in action.
 Through cooperative parent-school communication, parents advise the school regarding their child's absence.
 In the event that the school is not notified and absence occurs, parents are contacted immediately in order to determine the whereabouts of their child.
 In addition, every effort is made to attend to the health and safety of the students.
 We encourage parents to notify us of health conditions which may affect their child at school.
-We also strive, in concert with the Public Health Department, to keep parents and guardians informed of issues and situations which impact on their child's health and safety.
-It is our desire to make all members of our school community feel welcome when entering St. Brendan School.
-We are pleased to provide information about our school and community and maintain collaborative communication with all educational stakeholders.
+We also strive to keep parents and guardians informed of issues and situations which impact on their child's health and safety.
+It is our desire to make all members of our school community feel welcome when entering St. Brendan Catholic School.
+We are pleased to provide information about our school and community, and maintain collaborative communication with all educational stakeholders.

 Clear expectations for student behaviour are another important element of school life.
 General guidelines for student deportment are presented to the students in a variety of formats including Bruin Pride assemblies, newsletters, announcements, and classroom discussions.
 Regular review and reinforcement takes place throughout the year.
 The violence prevention policy of the TCDSB reflects our serious commitment to the well-being of all members of the school community.